spiral/docs/docs/en/filters/filter.md

 ### Handle Validation errors

 By default, the Spiral Framework doesn't handle filter validation errors.
-When some of the filter rule has an error, `Spiral\Filters\Exception\ValidationException` exception will be thrown.
+When some of the filter rules has an error, `Spiral\Filters\Exception\ValidationException` exception will be thrown.

 There are two ways to handle a validation exception:
  - Middleware
  - Interceptions

-Both ways are similar.
-You can see an example of validation exception handler below:
+Both the ways are similar.
+You can see an example of a validation exception handler below:

 ```php
 use Psr\Http\Server\MiddlewareInterface;